yshe-git/astronomical-atlas/README.md

 only remove stars, never fill in a real gap) into a smooth, round, cluster-like shape - each point is still a real catalog object, just nudged slightly off its exact position.

-**Known limitations, stated plainly:**

-- No catalog literally named "LSST" or "Roman" is available: the Roman Space Telescope hasn't released public survey data yet, and Rubin/LSST's `dp1` ("Data Preview 1") release exists on the LSDB server but isn't structured as a standard `lsdb.open_catalog`-able HATS catalog (only flat crossmatch parquet files).
-Euclid Q1 was used instead as a second genuinely real, independently-verified LSDB catalog.
-- LSDB's HATS server occasionally returned inconsistent row counts for the same cone-search parameters across separate calls during development (observed, not fully root-caused); counts reported here were confirmed reproducible by re-running the same query.
-- LSDB's internal `_healpix_29` spatial-index column is dropped from both datasets: its int64 values exceed JavaScript's safe integer range (2^53) for these catalogs, which crashed the viewer's data table before the fix.

 ## BibTeX